-Host Gina Logue’s interview with Dr. James Chaney, a lecturer in MTSU’s global studies and cultural geography program, first aired March 7 on WMOT-FM (89.5 and www.wmot.org ).
+Host Gina Logue’s interview with Dr. James Chaney, a lecturer in MTSU’s global studies and human geography program, first aired March 7 on WMOT-FM (89.5 and www.wmot.org ).
 You can listen to their conversation below.

 Chaney is co-author of “Hispanic and Latino New Orleans: Immigration and Identity Since the Eighteenth Century.”
 The book details the impact of Latino culture on the city, which was under the control of Spain for 40 years.

 Specific chapters focus on Cubans, Hondurans, Mexicans, Brazilians and Isleños, who are immigrants from the Canary Islands off Africa’s northwest coast.

 Chaney says people from predominantly Spanish-speaking nations have said they moved to New Orleans because “The Big Easy” lives up to its nickname.